Home

 Politically, Henry was a Republican, but a deeper analysis shows that his political leanings were fuzzy and that he respected Whigs and Democrats too.
 Forrest's 1926 History of Washington County, PA, says that Henry "exercised his right of franchise in support of the candidates of the republican party."
 Yet in 1841, when one of his sons was born shortly after the untimely death of Whig President William Henry Harrison, the boy was named "Henry Harrison Minerd."

-Whigs were strongly united in their opposition to the sweeping reforms of Democrat President Andrew Jackson (seen here) to separate the government from its strong central bank.
+Whigs were strongly united in their opposition to the sweeping reforms of Democrat President Andrew Jackson to separate the government from its strong central bank.
 Jackson's ultimate goal was to control the U.S. currency to make more money more easily available to the common man.
 Wrote Arthur M. Schlesinger in his Pulitzer Prize winning book, The Age of Jackson: "A Westerner, a military hero, and a plain man of the people, innocent of the Jacksonian controversies, who could be a better nominee than William Henry Harrison?"
 Yet our Henry Minerd turned around and named a newborn son "Andrew Jackson" just a year after President Jackson's death in 1845.

 Henry had a strong personality.
 One son, Chance, did not return home after serving in the Civil War, he wrote, "on account of my father's objection to my enlistment..."
 As well, in faded tax records in the county courthouse in Waynesburg, for the year 1871, seen here, someone scratched out Henry's name and wrote "gon...," a standard phrasing in the records to indicate that someone had "gone" or moved away.
 Someone else penciled in the additional phrase "to the Divil" -- the equivalent of saying "gone to Hell," which suggests Henry was not well liked or that his character was in serious question.

 Yet he showed compassion when a daughter gave birth out of wedlock, and he allowed her and the baby to live under his roof.
-He and Polly also took care of their mentally retarded son.
+He and Polly also took care of their mentally handicapped son.

 Polly suffered from epilepsy and at about age 44 had a seizure and fell into a burning fireplace, horribly disfiguring her face and killing her baby Jakey whom she had been holding.
 Son Ephraim was present and had enough presence of mind to race to her aid and pull her out of the fire.
 Ephraim later gave credit to God for giving him the strength.
 Adding to the horror was that Polly's mother, seeing the events unfold, ran screaming, calling out to the men working in the fields, but had a heart attack and fell over dead.